-- Typically, this imaginary axis passes right through the middle of the Earth from top to bottom and is always tilted at 23.5 degrees with respect to the sun. - At the Arctic Circle, the sun never sets during the solstice. - Greater Amount of Energy: - This day is characterised by a greater amount of energy received from the sun.
+Greater Amount of Energy:

+- This day is characterised by a greater amount of energy received from the sun.
 According to NASA (National Aeronautics and Space Administration), the amount of incoming energy the Earth received from the sun on this day is 30% higher at the North Pole than at the Equator. - The maximum amount of sunlight received by the Northern Hemisphere during this time is usually on June 20, 21 or 22.
+In contrast, the Southern Hemisphere receives most sunlight on December 21, 22 or 23 when the northern hemisphere has its longest nights- or the winter solstice.

+What is the Geography Behind the Solstice?

-In contrast, the Southern Hemisphere receives most sunlight on December 21, 22 or 23 when the northern hemisphere has its longest nights- or the winter solstice. - Geography Behind: - The reason behind the changing lengths of the days is the Earth's tilt. - The Earth's axis of rotation is tilted at an angle of 23.5° to its orbital plane.
+- The reason behind it is the changing lengths of the days is the Earth's tilt. - The Earth's axis of rotation is tilted at an angle of 23.5° to its orbital plane.
 This tilt, combined with factors such as Earth's spin and orbit, leads to variations in the duration of sunlight, due to which any location on the planet receives different lengths of days. - The Northern Hemisphere spends half the year tilted in the direction of the Sun, getting direct sunlight during long summer days.
 During the other half of the year, it tilts away from the Sun, and the days are shorter. - The tilt is also responsible for the different seasons on Earth.
 This phenomenon causes the movement of the Sun from the northern to the southern hemisphere and vice versa bringing in seasonal changes in the year.